 |(L to R) Lansing, White and Gaye|

 Bob Gets Harvey a Raise has a plethora of the show's typical sexual innuendos.
 Also a lot more drinking than usual, with the result that neither Bob nor Henderson is anywhere to be found the morning after--at first, that is.
 It is insinuated that everyone got so shnockered that Henderson scored!
 (Listen for the line about the "small but springy" dance floor after the awakening.)
-Given Hap's overall appeal to the fairer sex (hey, watch it, Hal--it isn't 1958 anymore), this a definite "guy episode", though even men might wince now, all things considered.
+Given Hap's overall appeal to the fairer sex (whoops, can I say that?), this a definite "guy's episode", though even men might wince now.
 Nevertheless, taken as uncomfortable humor, it is frequently hilarious.

 Bob Gets Harvey a Raise is actually the first of a two parter (Henning loved multi-episode arcs, something he would continue on HILLBILLIES) but part one is far better than part two, Bob Saves Harvey, and works more than well enough as a self-contained installment.